TheQuinbox/quinread/docs/readme.md

 ### 0.24.

-* With certain EPub books (such as those from ZLib.org), chapters would sometimes show up twice.
+* With certain EPub books, chapters would sometimes show up twice.
 This has now been fixed.

 ### 0.23.